ccflores-hexaware/fast-dashboard-replit/Freddie-Dash/docs/FAST_Module_Documentation.md

   - Separate table with its own column structure (parent-child relationship with FAST)
   - Has "Add New" button for creating records directly
   - Admins can edit records to fill in additional details not available in FAST
+  - **No versioning**: Fake Asset List does not have version history, Version column, or FAST History toggle

 ### 8. Export to Excel